-The Care Connection for Children Program provides community-based services and funds to support families with children with special healthcare needs.
+The Blue Ridge Care Connection for Children program provides community-based services and funds to support families with children with special healthcare needs.
 Our professional care coordinators help children and their families access medical and community-based services targeted to each child's individual needs.

 We strive to: